Table of contents

 I’m a Graduate Student, will there be a Hooding Ceremony in 2021?

-Yes, the 2020 Hooding Ceremony is postponed to 2021 as well.
-Information will be forthcoming by email.
+Yes, the 2021 Hooding Ceremony is on June 12 at 11am PST.
+Information will be forthcoming by email to graduate students.

 Cap & Gown & mementos